gyrogami logo

 Categories: Instruction and information; Jewelry

 Every industry cycles through buzzwords.
-Welding is the next one in chainmaille.
-Advanced joining techniques like welding, soldering, and brazing are the only way to transform chains or maille into legitimate jewelry.
+Welding is one in chainmaille.
+Advanced joining techniques like welding, soldering, and brazing are the only way to transform chains or maille into full-fledged jewelry.

-Aside from some fusion welds, which are the best and most challenging, proper welding techniques use shielding gas and a filler metal.
-They require much more skill and money than all but the most dedicated artisans are capable or willing to do.
+Aside from some fusion welds, which are amazing and somewhat challenging, proper welding techniques usually use shielding gas and a filler metal.
+They require more skill than all but the most dedicated artisans are willing to do.

-Precious metal chains are too weak and worth little more than scrap value without properly welded or soldered links.
-It's an expensive and over-priced novelty, not bonafide jewelry.
-Those who ignore this requirement will say the exact opposite.
-What do you think they'll tell you to sell their products...the truth?!
+Precious metal chains are weak and worth little more than scrap value without properly welded or soldered links.
+An expensive and over-priced novelty, yes, not bonafide jewelry.
 It's what separates real jewelry and honest, skilled artists from everyone and everything else.

-Many will disagree with the facts stated above because getting your money takes precedence over quality and truth.
-Is any price good if you're deceived into purchasing inferior products under dubious circumstances?
+Many will disagree with the facts stated above because getting your money is a high priority.
+Hey, just know what you're buying, no?
+Is any price fair if you're 100% deceived?
 Captain Obvious says look elsewhere.

 A discriminating buyer will quickly discover there are no buzzwords here.
-I've been welding my chains flawlessly since the beginning and it's all I've known.
+I've been welding my chains since the beginning.
 There is a difference and I invite you to see for yourself.
-Better yet, close your eyes and feel perfection personified!
+Better yet, close your eyes and feel it.

 Posted by M: November 17, 2021